pandaG5019/pandaG5019/README.md

 ***

 ## Current Project 👀❓
-### **SkyWarped Studios**
+### **POT PLEX CLUB*
-> Started on the 10th of April 2022, SkyWarped Studios is a game development company dedicated to creating fun and intriguing games for all to play.
-Our goal is to continue updating and producing new state-of-the-art games that push the boundaries of what is thought to be impossible.
-Games, that can range from small, simple, 2D games to complex, 3D, multiplayer, world games.
+> Started on the 27th of April (P.P.C) was founded and has since grown into a very large and well known network for minecraft bedrock as the servers foundation and main aspect is it's pvp servers..
+Most notably it's practice server which has and will forever be it's main game mode and by far best server on the network.
 ***
 ## Languages I'm Learning 💖
 <img src="assets/php-logo.png" alt="PHP Logo" height=35 width=40> <img src="assets/CSS-logo.svg" alt="CSS Logo" height=35 width=40> <img src="assets/HTML-logo.svg" alt="HTML Logo" height=35 width=40>